osintambition/Awesome-Browser-Extensions-for-OSINT/README.md

 [5.
 FAQs](#faq )

-## What are Google Chrome Extensions?
+## What are Browser Extensions?

-It is a program that can be installed on chrome browser which can modify your experience or add functionality to the chrome browser.
+These are the programs that can be installed on a browser that can modify your experience or add functionality to the browser.
 These are created with the help of HTML, CSS, JavaScript, etc.

-## How to install a extension in Chrome
+## How to install browser extensions

+The below int the method for installing browser extensions in Chorme.
-1. Open chrome web store website using the given link https://chrome.google.com/webstore/category/extensions
+1. Open Chrome web store website using the given link https://chrome.google.com/webstore/category/extensions

        Or

-       If you know the name/ link of the chrome extension, proceed to 3 directly.
+       If you know the name/ link of the Chrome extension, proceed to 3 directly.
 2. Find the extension which you want to install using the search box or manually.
-3. Click on “Add to chrome” , once the popup shows click on “add extension” and download will start automatically in a few seconds.
+3. Click on “Add to Chrome”, once the popup shows click on “Add extension” and the download will start automatically in a few seconds.
-4. Click on the extension icon on the top right corner  above  google account profile icon and check if the download successfully
+4. Click on the extension icon in the top right corner  above  Google account profile icon and check if the download successfully

+The process is similar for all other browsers, also you can google for step by step tutorial.

 #### Video Tutorial